 Long hours spent in school is on its own stressful for students; adding homework to it is like adding salt to an injury.
 A lot of responsibility rests on students ranging from high academic achievement, active social life, etc. to even sustainable development.
-According to some researchers, homework is too much when a student spends more than 2hours to solve it.
+According to some researchers, homework is too much when a student spends more than 2 hours to solve it.
 Homework had a definite purpose when it all started, but when it begins to be at the detriment of student's health, it needs some scrutiny.
+Hiring a helper to do homework for me will ease the studying burden and free up time for hobbies and sport.
 It would affect both their health and their productivity.

 It is essential to note the importance of homework before explaining the effect of too much of it.

 - It helps to reinforce what they learned in class.
 Children are liable to forget things when there's no reinforcement.
 Homework helps to bridge this gap.

 - It helps to build their critical thinking and research skills.